CalistaIo/Cafe/README.md

 # Cafe
-Personal frontend project that uses HTML5, CSS3, JavaScript and jQuery to create a cafe website.
+Ongoing personal frontend project that uses HTML5, CSS3, JavaScript and jQuery to create a cafe website.
 All images taken from Unsplash.
 Inspired by websites of Starbucks, The Coffee Academics, and GrabFood.

 ## Landing Page
 ![Landing Page](images/cafe-landing-page.gif)